 In a prior year, Christensen entered into a revolving line of credit agreement with Wells Fargo Bank in the amount of \$2,000,000 and is collateralized by all inventory, equipment and accounts.
 The interest rate on this note is 3.5% and requires monthly payments of interest only, with the entire principal and unpaid interest due at maturity.
-In 2016, the revolving line of credit was renewed with maturity date of January 22, 2017.
-At December 31, 2016, there is no balance outstanding on this note.
+In 2017, the revolving line of credit was renewed with maturity date of February 18, 2018.
+At December 31, 2017, there is no balance outstanding on this note.
+Christensen elected not to renew the agreement after the expiration date.